lcnetdev/scriptshifter/NOTES.md

 #### `EvaluateFirstCharacter`

-This determines if the translation is R2V or V2R.
+This determines if the translation is R2S or S2R.
 Does this work reliably and independently of any external directive?
 Could there be some strings in foreign scripts that start with Latin characters (e.g. numbers or Western terms), and lead to unexpected results?

+A (RB): Some non-Latin scripts may start with Latin characters.
+(SC) Let's use an explicit direction option from the user.
+The logic would be too complicated and flimsy.

 (Also the translation is supposedly purpose-driven, as the user should have a specific direction in mind and wouldn't want the software to decide for them.)